strawlab/strawlab_styleguide/docs/plotting.rst

 Example 2 - timeseries data
 ---------------------------

 Our second example is timeseries data.
+The top plot shows three individual trials (in grey) and the mean (in red).
+The bottom plot shows the mean (red line) in a shaded region denoting the standard deviation.
+These are both good ways to convey the mean response while still showing some of the underlying variation.

 .. image:: images/panel_timeseries.png